Skip to main content

 Board

 Teams that need both business intelligence analytics and planning capabilities in a single platform.
-Board offers strong configurability but requires substantial setup to model apparel-specific hierarchies, and implementation typically runs 3-6 months with consultant involvement.
+Board offers strong configurability but requires substantial setup to model apparel-specific hierarchies, and that setup is scoped as a separate implementation engagement rather than a self-serve configuration.

 Signs You Have Outgrown Spreadsheets